kachurovskiy/nanoels/h2/README.md

 When the ELS is off, carriage will move by the distance set using `Step` button (1mm if not shown on screen) but at least 1 stepper motor step.

 When the ELS is ON, carriage will move in pitch increments (stay in the thread) and travel at least the distance set by `Step` button (1mm if not shown on screen).

+## Multi-start threads

+Use middle button in the right-side vertical row of buttons to:

+- Single-click: increase number of thread starts by 1
+- Long-click: set number of thread starts back to 1

+Set left and right limits.
+Cut thread normally.
+NanoEls will automatically move to the next line when you reach the respective limit.

 ## Losing the thread